AfiqT-T/Group.A/README.md

 1. Connecting, seeding and migrating database.
 2. Figure out route that should be taken by a certain pages.
 3. Authentication.
 To change the route with the middleware auth sanctum.
+4. Creating fake data using factories are  confusing as each model, controller, migration file and view files must be sync perfectly

 ## Changelog